spyoungtech/FreeSimpleGUI/docs/index.md

 ### Installing for Python 2.7

-**IMPORTANT** PySimpleGUI27 will disappear from the GitHub on Dec 31, 2019.
+**importANT** FreeSimpleGUI27 will disappear from the GitHub on Dec 31, 2019.
 PLEASE migrate to 3.6 at least.
 It's not painful for most people.

 `pip install --upgrade PySimpleGUI27` or